fredpchang/FlightHopper/README.md

 Windows: */Users/yourNameHere/Library/Enthought/Canopy/edm/envs/User/bin/python3*

-3. Setup command string to be: *"/Users/yourNameHere/Library/Enthought/Canopy/edm/envs/User/bin/python3"* **
+How to find python path in general: create a python file in canopy.
+Write:
+'import sys'
+'print(sys.executable)'

+Run the file and the output of this file is your python path in canopy
-**This command is located in scraperPyHelper() method.
+3. Replace variable pythonpath with : *"yourPath"* .
+This command is located in scraperPyHelper() method.

 --------------------------------------------------------------